braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 ### Remote Commands

-Remote commands allow customers to trigger code in their apps by using a tag in Tealium iQ Tag Management - which collects, controls, and delivers event data (purchases, custom events, location tracking, social data) from mobile applications.
+Remote commands allow customers to trigger code in their apps by using a tag in Tealium iQ Tag Management - which collects, controls, and delivers event data from mobile applications.
 Customers can conveniently use Tag Management to configure a native Braze implementation without having to add Braze-specific code to their apps.
 Instead, the Braze remote command module will automatically install and build the required Braze libraries.
 In order to use Braze Mobile Remote Command, the customer will need to have Tealium libraries installed in their apps.
+![Remote Command Mappings][23]{: style="float:right;max-width:40%;margin-left:15px;margin-top:15px;margin-bottom:15px;"}

 Using remote commands, the Braze and Tealium SDKs work in tandem allowing customers to make calls from the Tealium SDK - through the Braze servers - to Braze.
 Here, the Tealium tags travel back to be mapped by Braze. __The Braze SDK will continue to handle message displays, message renders, and message analytics.__

+Braze Mobile Remote Command maps standard user attributes and custom attributes and can track purchases and custom events.
+It also allows you to track location, and social data on Twitter and Facebook - like the number of followers or number of friends a user has.
+Check out the Remote Command chart to see the corresponding Braze method.

 You can find more details on how to set up the Braze Mobile Remote Command Tag, as well as an overview of supported methods in the [Tealium Developer Docs](https://community.tealiumiq.com/t5/Client-Side-Tags/Braze-Mobile-Remote-Command-Tag-Setup-Guide/ta-p/32828).